Land and Environment Court

 At Court

-You should ‘bow’ your head towards the commissioner if presiding when you enter (or leave) the Court.
+The hearing may be heard by a judge or a commissioner.
+The same procedural/etiquette rules apply.
+Assuming it is a commissioner you should stand when the commissioner enters or leaves the Court, and ‘bow’ your head to the commissioner when you enter (or leave) the Court.
 You must make absolutely sure that your phone is switched off or on mute, including notifications - allowing it to make any noise is an absolute no-no.

 Likewise you are expected to keep quiet during the proceedings - if you need to talk you should do this outside of the courtroom with your voices kept low enough so as not to be heard (air-conditioning in various courtrooms is notoriously inconsistent so the door is often left open.)